-The information required by this item regarding compensation of executive officers and directors is incorporated herein by reference from the Proxy Statement under the headings "Compensation of Executive Officers," "Compensation Committee Report" and "Compensation Committee Interlocks and Insider Participation".
+The information required by this item regarding compensation of executive officers and directors of NCM, Inc. is incorporated herein by reference from NCM, Inc.'s Proxy Statement under the headings "Compensation of Executive Officers," "Compensation Committee Report" and "Compensation Committee Interlocks and Insider Participation".